woosting/turris-notes/howtos/pihole.md

     - **DHCP-Options**: `6,192.168.1.2,192.168.1.1`

 10. Renew your existing IP/leases on your (desktop) clients to make them aware of the new DNS server.

-11. Clear browser cashes if nessesary.
+11. Clear browser caches if necessary.

 # Notes